Ooey, gooey, fried goat cheesy goodness!

 • 1 egg

-• 2-3 Tbsp. avocado oil or olive oil*
+• 2-3 tablespoons avocado oil or olive oil

 Instructions

-• In a medium-sized bowl mix together the goat cheese, herbs, and honey.
+• In a medium-sized bowl mix together the goat cheese, rosemary, thyme, and honey with a fork until well combined.

-• Once goat cheese has hardened, cut cheese with a sharp knife into 8 medallions.
+• Once the log has hardened, cut the goat cheese with a sharp knife into 8 medallions.

 Last step!
 If you make this, please leave a review letting us know how it was!